MikixIT/Blog-TheDebugChronicles/README.md

 ## 🎯 Project Goals

 This project was created to learn and practice:

-- Fullstack development with Nuxt 3 and Prisma
+- Fullstack development with Nuxt 3 and TypeScript
 - Type-safe database modeling and querying
 - Authentication and access control in a real-world app
 - Relational data structures and CRUD operations